 What if my mailbox becomes covered with snow?
 Your mailbox and the access to it for the U.S. Postal Service is the responsibility of the resident.
 Again, because the crews have no place to put the snow, curbside mailboxes may become blocked.
 Heavy snow coming off the plows may damage mailboxes.
 This is not intentional, but does occasionally happen.
 Please make sure your mailbox is sturdy and in good repair.
 The Township will not be responsible for repairs/replacements to mailboxes, fences or shrubs placed within the legally defined rights-of-ways of its road.
 The homeowner is responsible for replacing/repairing a mailbox damaged by plowed snow, unless they are actually struck by the snow removal vehicle.
 If this has occurred, please go to the Township office and fill out a complaint form.
 This is the only way that the Township will address this issue.

 My lawn or landscaping was damaged by a snowplow, what should I do?
 As with any objects that are placed within the legal road right of way by the property owner, the Township will not be responsible for correction or replacement if so damaged during the course of snow removal.
 The individual property owner is responsible for marking their lawn edge with a reflective-type stake or marker.

 Upper Macungie Township’s snow removal operators are human, and during a storm they work long hours trying to do their best for the benefit of all.
-Please do not abuse them or the Berks-Lehigh Regional Police may be contacted.
+Please do not abuse them or the Upper Macungie Township Police Department may be contacted.